kmdlogic/kmd-logic-document-generation-client/docs/Templates/Templates.md

 #### Using SharePoint

 - Create an empty `.docx` file in your SharePoint Group.
-- Name it as the document you want to hide.
+- Name it as the document you want to hide and add a `.hidden` suffix to it.
-- For instance, if you want to hide `Template.docx`, the name of the document in your local SharePoint Group should be `Template.hidden.docx`
+- For instance, if you want to hide `Template.docx`, the name of the document in your local SharePoint Group should be `Template.docx.hidden`

 #### Using Azure Blob Storage